cunnane/xloil/docs/source/xlOil_Python/GettingStarted.rst

     def Greeting(who):
         return "Hello  " + who

-Edit `%APPDATA%/xlOil/xlOil.ini` so that `PYTHONPATH` includes the directory containing `MyTest.py` then add `MyTest` to the `LoadModules` key.
+Open `%APPDATA%/xlOil/xlOil.ini`.
+Find `PYTHONPATH` and ensure it includes the directory containing `MyTest.py`.
+Find `LoadModules`, uncomment it if required and add `MyTest` to the list.

-Now open Excel and call the Greeting function.
+Open Excel and call the `=Greeting("world")` function.

 My first workbook module
 ~~~~~~~~~~~~~~~~~~~~~~~~

 Create an Excel workbook called `MyBook`.
-In the same directory, create
+In the same directory, create a
-a file `MyBook.py` containing the following:
+file `MyBook.py` containing the following:

 ::